Jean-LouisL672/Heteroplasmy_Project/cahier_laboratoire.md

 ## 14 octobre
 - rayan ~  3h
      - I creatd a scipt that extract all mitocondrial files from the, i installed biopytonin inside the work environement and advenced the scipt for blasting all the mitocondrial genome and cutting them so they all start at the same genes for future alignment

+## 17 octobre
+- Marieke ~ 20 min

+     - **Move the all fasta file** from ncbi-dataset in

+      /data/projet2/02_Phylogeny_part/fasta_files

+     - This was done to make it easier to create the code that allows us to extract mitochondrial genomes later.

+## 18 octobre
+- Jean-Louis ~ 10 min

+     - creating a conda environment to install biopython with : conda create -n  biopython biopython